British Hill Climb Championship: Format

 A major hillclimb may have an entry of more than 150 drivers, but the event is usually a qualifying round of more than one competition, and some drivers (especially drivers of less powerful cars) will not be entered for the British Championship itself.
 Those who are, and who record a time in the top twelve of all those eligible, compete in a "run-off" at the end of each set of class run (there are two such sets of class runs at each event).
 In a run-off, drivers tackle the hill in reverse order of their qualifying times, although where two drivers share a car, the slower qualifier competes at the start of the run-off session.
 The person who sets the fastest time receives 10 British Championship points, the second-fastest driver nine, and so on down to the tenth-placed driver, who gets one.
 The 11th and 12th-placed drivers, and any who fail to complete the course, receive no points.
 An extra point is given to any driver in the run-off who breaks the outright hill record as it stood at the beginning of the day.

-There are usually 34 such run-offs (i.e. 17 hillclimbs with two run-offs at each), but drivers can only count their 28 best results towards their final points total.
-In 2004, Adam Fleetwood achieved the unprecedented feat of winning 28 rounds, and so had to drop all his non-win points.
+As of 2022 there are 30 runoffs, but drivers can only count their 24 best results towards their final points total.
+In 2004, Adam Fleetwood achieved the unprecedented feat of winning 28 out of 34 rounds, and so had to drop all his non-win points.
 Even so, he won the championship by a huge margin: before taking account of his dropped scores, he had racked up 318 points, with the runner-up, 1997 champion Roger Moran, a long way behind on 176 points.

 History

 The early days

 The first climb of the inaugural series was staged at Bo'ness, near Linlithgow, Scotland on 17 May 1947.
 It was one of five events in that year's championship, the other climbs being held at Bouley Bay, Craigantlet, Prescott and Shelsley Walsh.
-All but Bo'ness still host rounds of the BHCC.
+All but Bo'ness still host rounds of the BHC.
 The inaugural championship, as well as the 1948 title, went to Raymond Mays, who proved he was still the force to be reckoned with that he had been before World War II.
 Sydney Allard won the title in 1949 in the self-built Steyr-Allard.